gu-fan/riv.vim/README.rst

 * Quick Start: see `QuickStart With Riv`_
   or use ``:RivQuickStart`` in vim.
 * Instruction: see `Instructions`_
-* To change mappings and commands. see Commands_
+* To change mappings and commands.
+See Commands_
 * Snapshots: `On Screen`_
 * Know Issues: Issues_
 * Things Todo: Todo_.